 In short, Heart's Blood a rather predictable retelling of an old fairytale with a really good supernatural element.
 The story is set in a brilliantly well written world and with an excellent protagonist, though the romance is underdeveloped and awkward.
 Given that this romance is the main element of the story, however, it falls short of the mark overall.

-Labels: Fantasy book reviews
+Filed under: Fantasy book reviews

 26 March 2011

 One of the greatest assets with the sims that you create is that, in addition to selecting two personality traits (e.g. scholarly, lonesome or dedicated) you also have to select a 'fatal flaw', such as a drunkard, a compulsive gambler or accursed.
 This makes for a far more interesting game, since you have to compensate for your character's weaknesses and, in addition to the questing element, means that you eventually start thinking and reacting as the character would.
 For those of you who play tabletop RPGs or even LARP, this is no big thing.
 In general, though, I'd imagine that deliberately making the wrong choices because that's what your character would do would be a hard habit to form.